joannesong/AC-Android/lessons/intro-to-databases/README.md

 **1)** Complete Codeacademy's SQL Manipulation exercises (1 - 10) and the Manipulation multiple choice quiz.
 You'll need to create an account if you haven't already.
 Do not continue past the quiz for now.

-**2)** Go to [sqlfiddle.com](http://sqlfiddle.com/#!5/).
-Make sure the dropdown at the top-left is selecting "SQLite (WebSQL)".
+**2)** Go to [Online SQL interpreter (SQL.js)](http://kripken.github.io/sql.js/GUI/).
+For this example only, make sure to clear the contents of the input box, and add the following code: `DROP TABLE cats;`
 - In the *Schema Panel* (left side), create a table named `cats`.
 The table should have the following columns: `id` (INTEGER), `name` (TEXT), `last_fed` (LONG) and `is_hungry` (BOOLEAN).
-- Next in the *Schema Panel*, write statements to insert five cats into the cats table: id: 1, name: Furry, last_fed: 0, is_hungry: 1, id: 2, name: Harry, last_fed: 6745684353, is_hungry: 0, id: 3, name: Mike, last_fed: 5890234637, is_hungry: 1, plus two of your choosing.
-Click "Build Schema" to build your database schema.
-- In the *SQL Panel* (right side), compose and run a statement to select all of the cats from the cats table.
+- Directky below the create statement, write statements to insert five cats into the cats table: id: 1, name: Furry, last_fed: 0, is_hungry: 1, id: 2, name: Harry, last_fed: 6745684353, is_hungry: 0, id: 3, name: Mike, last_fed: 5890234637, is_hungry: 1, plus two of your choosing.
+Next, compose and run a statement to select all of the cats from the cats table.
+Click "Execute" to run the code.
-- In the *SQL Panel* (right side), compose and run an update statement to feed Furry now.
+- Compose and run an update statement to feed Furry now.
 He is no longer hungry.
 Select all cats from the table to confirm that your update worked.
 - Mike got tired of the pampered life and ran away.
 Compose and run a statement to delete him from the table.
 Select all cats from the table to confirm that your delete worked.
 - Alter the table to add a new column: `color` (TEXT).
 Update each remaining cat with a fur color.
 - Compose and run a statement to select all cats from the table with orange fur.